 SKU stands for Stock Keeping Unit.
 You can specify SKUs for each one of your product variants to help you manage your product inventory and track sales.
 Here's an example: a "Red T-shirt, size Small" could be "T-Shirt-Red-S".
 SKUs are optional in Blipteam.
 We do not automatically assign SKUs at the moment.

-Free accounts on Blipteam currently support payment using PayPal.
-The PayPal service supports payments via its own system and the most popular credit card types Visa, Mastercard and American Express.
-You need to create a PayPal account and connect that with Blipteam in order to start receiving orders.
+Free accounts on Blipteam currently support payment using Stripe.
+The Stripe service supports payments via its own system and the most popular credit card types Visa, Mastercard and American Express.
+You need to create a Stripe account and connect that with Blipteam in order to start receiving orders.
 You can upgrade your Blipteam account and get access to more payment providers.

 You can only use Blipteam approved payment providers with the Blipteam service.

-At this moment Blipteam approves payments via PayPal and a number of other payment providers.
+At this moment Blipteam approves payments via Stripe and a number of other payment providers.
 Please create an account to view the complete list.

 When a site visitor leaves its shopping cart, currently the abandoned cart is lost.